balsedie/trilomorph/analyze_data.md

     #define the desired landmark configuration.
 It is a list stating dimensions, curves, number of semilandmarks,
     #and maximum curves in in the dataset: in this case 2 dimensions, landmarks 1 to 16, 4 curves (out of 4 possible),
-    #12, 20, 20 and 20 semilandmarks for each curve respectively, and the curves in the trilomorph template[^6]
+    #12, 20, 20 and 20 semilandmarks for each curve respectively, and the curves in the trilomorph template.
     nlms <-  list(dim = 2, #dimensions (2d)
              lm = c(1:16), #vector of desired fixed landmark configuration cv = c("glabella","suture","anterior","posterior"), #names or numbers of desired curves